deepCeadeus/HNS_modern-R/README.md

 - Legendaries do not respawn after beating the Elite Four like in base HnS.
 - EVs are now up to 255 (from 252, for trade compatibility reasons)
 - Added cheating items (Infinite Rare Candies, Infinite Repel, Healing Heart and IV/EV editor in party menu).
 Talk to the Cheating Girl in Cherrygrove.
-- Added IV setter (includes Hidden Power changer), EV resetter, and EXP.
-NURSE in Saffron Dojo.
+- Added IV setter (includes Hidden Power changer), EV resetter, and Exp.
+Nurse in Saffron Dojo.
 - Revert Hold B to Run, instead of being able to run just by pressing.
 - Safari Zone is now NOT infinite in Nuzlocke modes, and it has been divided in different zones (Johto -> 6 zones; Kanto -> 4 zones).
 Each zone is one encounter when playing Nuzlocke.
 - Pokenav condition menu returns!